How to Get into PA School: An Admissions Committee Insider Perspective – Interview with Jay Geary, MSPAS, PA-C

 Jay Geary PA-C: Yes.
 I look at the last two years closely.
 If I see that in your first two years, you got a C in biology or a C in the first semester of general chemistry, but then in the second semester you got an A and you know, you got an A or an A minus in organic and biochemistry, I take that into consideration.

 Admissions Helpers: In the time you have been on the admissions committee, I imagine you have read a lot of personal statements.
-What is considered a strong PA PA school personal statement?
+What is considered a strong PA school personal statement?

 Jay Geary PA-C: Let me start by saying that I hate flowery language.
 I would rather they speak directly about their experience and use their experiences to tell me what made it click for them that they wanted to be a PA.
 I want to see that there’s a connection between them and the PA profession.
 Either they have shadowed a PA or worked with a PA and they know what the role is.